-All of Alice’s theatrical work is heavily influenced by her dance background.
+All of Alice’s theatrical work is heavily influenced by her dance background and connection to vast landscapes.
 She trained as a ballet and modern dancer for over 20 years, studying with the Martha Graham School, David Dorfman, Alvin Ailey, East Village Dance Project, Bill T. Jones/Arnie Zane, and others.
 Alice has additional training in heightened text, clowning, and Linklater voicework from Shakespeare & Company and the National Theater School of Ireland.
 She is a certified Seven Pillars Acting Instructor, an acting technique based upon Meisner and Stanislavsky’s teachings.
 She has over ten years of experience in devised performance, most notably with Tectonic Theater Project in their “Moment Work Institute,” which explores the theatrical elements of the stage through rigorous research, experimentation, and collaboration.

 Alice holds an M.F.A. in Acting from Louisiana State University and a B.A. in Geography and Theatre from Mount Holyoke College, with additional training from the University of St. Andrews, the National Theatre School of Ireland, LaGuardia High School of the Performing Arts, and the United Nations International School.